Caring for seniors is an emotional job

 The problem is, if these emotions aren’t dealt with, they can seriously damage your health.

-We describe top caregiving emotions and share 4 ways to help you manage difficult feelings and improve your health.
+We describe top caregiving emotions and share 4 ways to help you manage difficult feelings to reduce stress and improve your health.

 Common caregiver emotions

 While caring for an older adult, many caregivers have strong and conflicting feelings.

 Top emotions include: